 3. Get physical.
 Participating in physical activity for at least 30 minutes, 5 days a week can yield great results for diabetics.
 Exercise, especially the kind that involves an increased heart rate and a bit of body movement, assists diabetics in developing and maintaining a healthy weight and may even allow them to stop taking medicine.

-Amidst disheartening news and troubling figures, the possibility of a diabetes treatment is becoming more likely as drug companies like Merck and Eli Lilly are in the process of developing oral capsules to lessen the side effects of Type 2 diabetes.
+Amidst disheartening news and troubling figures, the possibility of diabetes treatment is becoming more likely as drug companies like Merck and Eli Lilly are in the process of developing oral capsules to lessen the side effects of Type 2 diabetes.
 Upon consumption, these pills would lower the level of glucose (sugar) in the body, thus reducing hypertension (high blood pressure) and the subsequent ramifications, like heart disease and stroke.
 Of course, these treatments are not intended as a cure for Type 2 diabetes, and, as noted by the number of individuals with diabetes, such a cure doesn’t exist.
 Therefore, exercise and a healthy diet are still of paramount importance for diabetics.

 Photo by bodytel